ontimize/ontimize-boot/_pages/basics_report.md

 ### Modify application.yml

-The **application.yml** file will be modified to indicate the report engine type it will use and, if needed, the path where the report files will be stored.
+The **application.yml** file will be modified to enable the reports module, indicate the report engine type it will use and, if needed, the path where the report files will be stored.
 [In this link](/ontimize-boot/v3/basics/autoconfigurators/#report) you have information about the configuration of the reports system in the **application.yml** file.

-**Note:** The engine type specified in the *engine* variable must exist before the server is started.
+**Note:** The *enable* property must be set to ***true*** and the engine type must be specified in the *engine* property before the server is started.
 {: .notice--info}

 **Important:** You can only choose **ONE** of the two options listed below.